-Data - Wireless Screen
+Data - Wireless - Options Screen

-Identification Region Select the correct domain for your location.
-It is your responsibility to ensure: That the WBR-3600 Router is only used in domains for which is licensed.
+Region Region Select the correct domain for your location.
+It is your responsibility to ensure: That the Wireless ADSL Router is only used in domains for which is licensed.
 That you select the correct domain, so that only the legal channels for that domain can be selected.
-Station name This is the same as the "Device Name" for the WBR-3600 Router.
+Multi SSID SSID With Multiple SSIDs, you can have 2 SSIDs on one AP.
+For example, a Guest SSID without encryption for visitors to have Internet access only, and a Primary SSID with encryption for private use to secure your company resources.
+Select the desired SSID from the list to configure.